About Bonnie Abaunza

 She developed and executed the social impact campaigns in support of the groundbreaking Emmy-nominated documentary The Hunting Ground, which tackles campus sexual assault, and Joshua Oppenheimer’s Oscar-nominated The Look of Silence about the 1966 genocide in Indonesia.
 Diane Warren and Lady Gaga’s song Till it Happens to You, from The Hunting Ground’s soundtrack, was nominated for an Oscar and won an Emmy.
 Lady Gaga performed the song at the 2016 Oscars.
 The music video has been viewed over 37 million times and has been embraced as the anthem for the movement to end sexual assault on college campuses.

-Presently Bonnie is spearheading the social impact campaigns for the documentaries Harry and Snowman, which focuses on animal rescue, and The Heart of Nuba, about the genocide and crimes against humanity occurring in the Nuba mountains of Sudan.
+Bonnie is spearheading the social impact campaigns for the feature film The Promise by Oscar winner Terry George, and the documentary Intent to Destroy, both about the Armenian genocide, as well as Cries from Syria (HBO), about the crisis in Syria, Bending the Arc, about Paul Farmer and Partners in Health, Harry and Snowman, which focuses on animal rescue, and The Heart of Nuba, about the genocide and crimes against humanity occurring in the Nuba mountains of Sudan.

 From 2009-2014, Bonnie led the Special Projects & Philanthropy division for Academy Award winning composer, Hans Zimmer.
 Her initiatives included raising humanitarian aid for Haiti, Pakistan and Japan for International Medical Corps, and working with Madeleine Albright and the National Democratic Institute to advocate for the disenfranchised Romani people in Europe.
 She launched a successful online advocacy effort with Elizabeth Warren for passage of the Dodd-Frank Bill and the creation of the Consumer Financial Protection Bureau.